UW’s Ben Burr-Kirven ready to prove he belongs in Seahawks’ rich linebacking corps

 Burr-Kirven “plays the game with the fatigue setting turned off,’’ according to NFL.com analyst Lance Zierlein.

 On Saturday, Burr-Kirven was thrilled to be staying in Seattle.
-He’s wide awake and ready to make his mark.
+He’s wide-awake and ready to make his mark.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.